 A major way you can slow the spread of coronavirus, protect your employees, and ensure that your agency runs as smoothly as possible is to prepare for potential absences that may be required.
 Implementing a flexible sick leave policy, along with robust telecommuting abilities can help employees who are sick or caring for those that are — and are therefore exposed to any illness — without putting their coworkers at risk.
 During these extraordinary circumstances, normal requirements like a doctor’s note or positive diagnostic tests should be waived.
 Employees that are sick or displaying symptoms should be separated and encouraged to stay home.
 Right now, it’s a case of better safe than sorry.

 While you’re promoting a robust sick leave and work-from-home policy, you should also prepare for extended or widespread absences.
 Begin planning for how you can run your agency with employees working remotely or with a large number of employees on sick leave.
 If Suzanne is out sick, who will help her clients until she is back?
 Take this opportunity to make sure that every employee has the tools they need to work remotely should the need arise.
-Remember, there are many estimations for how long this current pandemic can be affecting the United States.
-The White House currently has a 15-day timeline to slow the spread, while health care experts are less certain about a viable timeframe.
+Remember, there are many estimations for how long this current pandemic could be affecting the United States, with many health care experts less certain about a viable timeframe.
 This makes a long-term and thorough operations plan for the foreseeable future both appropriate and responsible as an employer and business owner.

 Close the Office & Work Remotely